jonnystv/React-App-Music-Chart/README.md

+# React App Music Charts

+Build a React app to pass the data request down a chain of components and practice using stateless components

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).